MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Projects are created and maintained in Dataverse.
 Accounting attributes for projects are set in the **Project management and accounting** module in Finance.

 1. Go to **Project management and accounting** \> **Projects** \> **All projects**.
-1. Select the record that you want to update, select the **Project** tab, then select **Show default accounting**.
+1. Select the record that you want to update, select the **Project** tab, and then select **Show default accounting**.
-1. Expand **Related information**, select the **Setup** tab, then set the financial dimension defaults.
+1. Expand **Related information**, select the **Setup** tab, and then set the financial dimension defaults.
 Notice that financial dimensions defaults are taken from the customer account.
 If the project is associated with a contract line that has multiple project contract customers, the primary customer is used to enter financial dimension defaults.

 Project default financial dimensions are used to set journal line defaults for time, expense, and fee transactions in the Project Operations integration journal and on related project invoice lines.